-Title: Without a tear: Our tragic relationship with
+Title: Without a tear: Our tragic relationship with animals

 Author: Bernstein, Mark H.